resucutie/beyond-software-list/index.md

 ## Custom icons
 :c-pc: `:c-pc:` - Runs on all PC platforms
-:c-mobile: `:c-mobile` - Runs on all mobile platforms
+:c-mobile: `:c-mobile:` - Runs on all mobile platforms
-:c-web: `:c-web` - Runs on all browsers
+:c-web: `:c-web:` - Runs on all browsers
 :c-console: `:c-console:` - Runs on a console
 :c-vr: `:c-vr:` - Avaiable on VR consoles
 :c-selfhost: `:c-selfhost:` - The service is selfhostable